-I called my buddy Clint, who is the Director of Facilities at church.
-Clint and I go way back (last fall we even went to a Green Bay Packers game), so I knew he wouldn’t mind rubber ducking the plan with me.
-I explained what I was trying to accomplish, I also sent him photos of the plan and outside of my house.
+I called my buddy Clint, who is the Director of Facilities at Wiregrass Church.
+Clint and I go way back (last fall we even went to a Green Bay Packers game), so I knew he wouldn’t mind rubber-ducking the plan with me.
+I explained what I was trying to accomplish, I also sent him photos of the plan and the outside of my house.

 By the end of the call, he agreed to come help…which was a huge relief!